YimingQiao/Data-Chunk-Compaction-in-Duckdb/README.md

 # Chunk Compaction in the DuckDB
-Since we have showed that the [chunk compaction is important the the vectorized execution](https://github.com/YimingQiao/Chunk-Compaction-in-Vectorized-Execution), we the integrate our compaction solution into the [duckdb](https://github.com/duckdb/duckdb).
+Since we have showed that the chunk compaction is important the the vectorized execution in this [repository](https://github.com/YimingQiao/Chunk-Compaction-in-Vectorized-Execution), we the integrate our compaction solution into the [duckdb](https://github.com/duckdb/duckdb).
 Our solution consists of the dynamic/learning compaction and the compacted vectorized hash join.

 ## Important Modified Files
 We modify many files of the original duckdb, but files around the Hash Join Operator are the most important, including: